 Miller Analogies Test (MAT)

 The Miller Analogies Test (MAT) is a computer-based, high-level mental ability test, requiring the solution of problems in the form of analogies.
-It is required for entry into many graduate programs.
-For more information, go to the MAT official website and refer to our links on the test content and preparation below.
+This exam is required for entry into many graduate programs.
+For more information on test content and how to prepare for the exam, visit the MAT website directly.

 A $100 proctoring fee, paid at the time of registration, is required.

 Appointments are required and available as space permits.
 You must schedule through our online scheduling system at least two days prior to your intended testing date.

 The proctoring fee is $100 paid by debit/credit card, at the time of registration.
 The $100 proctoring fee is non-refundable.
 Appointments can be rescheduled with a $50 fee by contacting Testing Services directly.

 - A current ID that contains both your photograph and signature.

 - A second form of ID that has either a photograph or a signature.

 See the MAT Candidate Information Booklet for more information on ID requirements.

 Testing Services has free, secure lockers to store all personal items that are not allowed into the testing room.